d12frosted/elpa-mirror/stable-melpa/unkillable-scratch-readme.txt

 being killed.
 Any buffer matching a regexp in the list `unkillable-buffers' will not be killed.

-Only one bufer is in `unkillable-buffers' by default: the *scratch* buffer.
+Only one buffer is in `unkillable-buffers' by default: the *scratch* buffer.

 The *scratch* buffer is considered specially; in the event of a call to